 You should absolutely go snorkeling with turtles at Akumal Bay, but do it responsibly.
 The chance to swim beside Hawksbill Turtles, Green Turtles, and Loggerhead sea turtles in the wild is awesome.
 Follow the rules, wear reef-safe sunscreen, and take a guided tour.
-It’s well worth the money, and we loved having a guide.
+It’s well worth the money, and we loved having a guide because it let us focus on each other traveling as an adventurous couple, and not on all the rules and details.
 The approximate cost was $30/person and took about 2 hours to complete.
 Tours begin at 9 am and finish at 6 pm.
 Try to go on the 9:00 opening tour or a 4:00 end of day tour if possible.

 Akumal Beach is about halfway between Tulum and Playa Del Carmen off the Federal Highway.
 It’s the perfect complement to a Rio Secreto cave tour, and a must do if visiting either Tulum or Playa Del Carmen.
 There are about 40 turtles who live year-round in the bay.
 If everyone keeps following the rules, these turtles and this ecosystem might be around for generations to come.

 Like it?
 Pin it for later on Pinterest!